jxcore/jxcore/doc/native/Embedding_API_Details.md

 ##### void JX_UnwrapObject(JXValue *object)
 Unwrap the pointer from a JS object (doesn't remove it)

+##### void JX_GetBuffer(JXValue *object)
+Returns a direct pointer to the underlying data for a Buffer.
+No copying involved.
+Don't hold to it longer than necessary, it may be garbage collected.

 ##### void JX_QuitLoop()
 Calls `uv_stop` on thread's uv_loop.
 Use `LoopOnce` if you need to control the thread.